 The calibrated IDC was used to estimate monthly agricultural water demand at each model element during the model hydrologic period.
 To adjust agricultural demand, elemental root zone parameters were adjusted in accordance with the hydrologic soil group.
-Figure C-15 shows estimates of annual agricultural water demand in the Basin from water year 1998 to water year 2017.
-The average annual agricultural water demand during these years is estimated to be approximately 59,000 AFY.
+Figure C-18 shows estimates of annual agricultural water demand in the Basin from water year 1998 to water year 2023 in CBWRM 0.30.
+The average annual agricultural water demand during these years is estimated to be approximately 46,000 AFY.
 The year-to-year variability in estimated agricultural demand reflects the variabilities in land use, precipitation, and temperature experienced historically in the Basin.